Weaving art & science to reimagine how we build the future.

 Biography.

-Jessica Coldrey is an international sustainability leader currently serving as Partner Engagement Lead at the World Green Building Council.
+Leadership | Jess Coldrey is an international sustainability leader and coach currently serving as Partner Engagement Lead at the World Green Building Council.
 In this role, she builds and nurtures strategic partnerships to advance green building initiatives and global decarbonisation in the built environment.
-Guided by a values-driven approach, Jessica works across continents to align diverse stakeholders with WorldGBC’s mission, fostering collaboration and innovation throughout its international network.
+Guided by a values-driven approach, Jessica works across continents to align diverse stakeholders with WorldGBC’s mission, fostering collaboration and innovation.

 Her contributions to the field have earned significant recognition.
 Jessica was named one of edie’s 30 Under 30 Sustainability Leaders and selected as a United Nations UNLEASH Global Talent for her innovative approaches to sustainable development.
 She has also been honoured among the Top 50 Women in Engineering (UK) and featured by The Australian newspaper as one of the country’s brightest young people, underscoring her impact across disciplines.